aturley/pony-irc-demo/README.md

 * Added a shitty command parser.

+* Add a command handler to the server.

 ### NEW

-* Add a command handler to the server.
+* Add client.
+Run with `client NICK CHANNEL` where `NICK` is the IRC nickname you want to use and `CHANNEL` is the channel you want to join to.
+Connects to `irc.freenode.net`, port 6667.
+The bot replies to messages that are sent to the nick.